AWS Integration FAQ

 Important Cost Information

-Before enabling GuardDuty, it’s essential to understand that it is a paid service that monitors for malicious activity and unauthorized behavior to protect your AWS resources.
-The service charges are based on the volume of AWS data it analyzes, such as logs and events.
+Before enabling GuardDuty, understand that it’s a paid service that monitors for malicious activity and unauthorized behavior to protect your AWS resources.
+The service charges are based on the volume of AWS data analyzed, such as logs and events.
 Ensure you review the pricing details on the GuardDuty page to understand the cost implications and budget accordingly before activation.

 Red Canary strongly recommends turning on AWS GuardDuty.
 GuardDuty is a powerful ally that bolsters your security posture.
 It helps correlate and enrich the telemetry data we’re already analyzing with CloudTrail.
 By enabling GuardDuty, you're not just collecting data but empowering our systems to deliver deeper insights and more comprehensive security analysis.